 We understand that the first year at camp can be a very scary time for campers and parents alike.
 No matter the age, first-year campers may feel apprehensive going into an unfamiliar situation.
 For some children, this may even be their first time away from home for an extended period of time.

 At Camp Wastahi we are pros at finding the fun while emphasizing the child’s strengths, allowing each camper to shine while creating a team-based, family environment.
 Our staff is well trained and most have grown up at Camp Wastahi; some started as young as five!
 Though we anticipate all our campers to have a great time at camp, we understand there may be times where homesickness sneaks in.
 Our Staff is well trained and fantastic at dealing with such situations, making kids feel included and making sure everyone has a great time.

-1. Handwritten cards, letters, or small care packages provide a wonderful personal touch: This is everyone's preferred method because it's the most personal.
+1. Handwritten cards or letters provide a wonderful personal touch: This is everyone's preferred method because it's the most personal.
 You can send directly to camp or pre-write letters to be delivered at camp on certain days

-2. Email: This is one of the quickest ways of sending your camper a note from home.
+2. Email: This is the quickest way of sending your camper a note from home.
 Emails are printed in black and white and limited to 2 pages once printed.

 CAMPER UPDATE REQUESTS:

 Though contact by phone is only available for emergency purposes, you may request updates by the camp director.